jzstraley/docsref/docs/im-guide/cards/cardiac-pharm/antiarrhythmics.md

     - IV Magnesium enhances the ability of ibutilide to cardiovert AF or AFL
       - IV 4g magnesium sulfate
       - [Increases odds of conversion by 78%](https://pubmed.ncbi.nlm.nih.gov/17976094/){target="_blank"}
-  - SE: Nausea, QT prolongation (8%), torsade de pointes
+  - SE: Nausea, QT prolongation (8%), torsades de pointes
 - Sotalol (Betapace)
   - Also has BB properties
   - Chronic Use: AF/VT Prevention
-  - SE: Hypotension, bronchospasm, long QT, Torsade de Pointes
+  - SE: Hypotension, bronchospasm, long QT, Torsades de Pointes

 ## Class IV (Calcium Channel Blockers (CCBs))

 - General
   - Delay conduction in the SA and AV nodes

 ### Non-Dihydropyridine CCBs (Non-DHP)

 - General
   - Block non-DHP L type channels at SA/AV node
     - Prolonged PR interval at faster HR (use dependence)
     - Use dependence with an increase in CCB with increasing ventricular activation.
     - Prolongation of the refractory period of the av node, leading to an increased PR
     - No QRS prolongation (doesn't work on phase 0)
 - Diltiazem (Cardizem)
   - [PubChem](https://pubchem.ncbi.nlm.nih.gov/compound/39186){target="_blank"}
   - [David Drug Guide][1]